Wildwood Co-op

 Why Parent-Led?

 Students will be placed into classes based on classroom readiness, which includes the combination of maturity, scholastic ability, classroom behavior, engagement, and age.
-The final classroom breakdown will be finalized after we know how many students we have for the fall term.
+The final classroom breakdown will be finalized once we confirm the number of students enrolled for the fall term.
 This will be the general guideline:

 Classroom Structure

-Classes vary from term to term, but generally include many of Charlotte Mason’s enrichment studies.
-Here is a sample schedule for a Form 1 or Form 2 class:
+Here is a sample schedule for a Form 1 or Form 2 class (classes vary from term to term):

-• Block 2: Composer Study, Handicraft/Fine Art, Artist Study
+• Block 2: Spanish, Art & Music Study, Handicraft/Fine Art

-The Form 3 class will still engage with several of the enrichment studies listed above, but we will also include a few academic subjects conducive to group learning.
-Form 3 classes may include:
+Form 3 and Form 4 will still engage with several of the enrichment studies listed above, but we will also include a few academic subjects conducive to group learning.
+High school students will have the opportunity to receive high school credits.

 • Citizenship/Economics